FAQ

 How do the bus shuttles work?

-Since most of the routes offered on la Veni Vici are point-to-point (with different starting and finishing points), the organization offers to transport participants who wish to do so, upon reservation and payment in their online registration area, to the start of their race or hike.
-Only one shuttle is provided for the return trip after the race, between Uzès and the Pont du Gard site.
+Most of the routes offered in the Veni Vici are point-to-point (with different start and finish points).
+The organization offers to transport participants who wish to use this service, subject to reservation and payment through their online registration portal, to the start of their race or hike.
+Additionally, a shuttle bus service will be provided for returns after the race between the Pont du Gard site and Uzès.

 The shuttle service works as follows:

-Note: there will be no shuttle back from Uzès to Nîmes after the race.
-It is recommended to park in Uzès and take the one-way shuttle to get to the start in Nîmes on the morning of the race.
+> Please note: There will be no return shuttle between Uzès and Nîmes after the race.
+If you are driving, we recommend parking in Uzès and taking the shuttle to Nîmes on the morning of the race.

-Note: there will be no shuttle back from the Pont du Gard to Nîmes after the race.
-It is therefore recommended to park at the Pont du Gard and take the one-way shuttle to get to the start in Nîmes on the morning of the race.
+> Please note: There will be no return shuttle between Pont du Gard and Nîmes after the race.
+If you are driving, we recommend parking at Pont du Gard and taking the shuttle to Nîmes on the morning of the race.

 > On the 27 KM Nordic walk